pgfarley/pgfarley.github.io/pages/openai_retro_contest-1.md

 ### Next

-In part 2 we'll take a look at [Gym Retro](https://github.com/openai/retro) a library that exposes video games as Gym environments.
+In part 2 we'll take a look at [Gym Retro](https://github.com/openai/retro) a library that exposes console games as Gym environments.

 If you want to dig deeper into Gym the [docs](https://gym.openai.com/docs/) and [source code](https://github.com/openai/gym) are good places to start.